mportesdev/handpick/README.rst

     structure ``data``.
 Only non-iterable objects, strings and bytes-like objects are yielded.

-    When traversing a mapping, only its values are considered.
+    When traversing a mapping, only its values are inspected.

 handpick.max_depth(root)
     Return maximum nested depth of ``root``.

     ``root`` should be an iterable container.
-Direct elements of ``root`` are considered to be in depth 0.
+It is assumed that direct elements of ``root`` are in depth 0.
 Empty containers do not constitute another level of nested depth.

 .. |pytest| image:: https://github.com/mportesdev/handpick/workflows/pytest/badge.svg